 Katheryn’s artistic vision is in large part inspired by her exposure at an early age to the magical musings of Laurie Anderson.
 The idea of bringing worlds to life by combining Visuals, Word and Music has been the blender in Katheryn’s motivational kitchen ever since and she has been experimenting with video concoctions now for over two decades.
 What she lacks in budget, equipment and training, she makes up for with imagination and determination.
 She edited her first videos by hooking up two VHS machines, using the pause button on one to ‘import’ clips from various source tapes onto the other.
-However, the pause button on the VCR only held for six seconds before it released so she would have to have the source tapes all be cued up and waiting in a row.
+However, the pause button on the VCR only held for six seconds before it released so the process involved a lot of VHS source tape cueing.
 Suffice it to say that process had to start more than once.
 Although her equipment is marginally improved now…her methods continue to be…unconventional to say the least.

 From 2019-2021 Katheryn developed a fascination for working with cameras and screens in portrait orientation.
 She built a sideways TV which she has used in performance for a couple of shows including a 2019 screening of live/recorded version of Giant Tree and more recently as part of her theatrical work “Alley Flowers” in 2021 at the Cumberland Weird Church.
 At the bottom here are are a few samples of that work.